alexastrum/biohacking/notes/game-changers.md

   functional medicine doctor is a great investment.
 Ask for all hormones, full thyroid, inflammation markers, and nutrient analysis, plus whatever else your doctor thinks is helpful.
-- Have your poop tested by Viome (www.viome.com) to see what is going on in your gut.

 **Recommended Listening**